 Later we went for a walk to Fort Greene Park.
 While N went running, I sat on a bench, in the sun and read my book.

 We went back home and I made egg nigiri sushi with Shin black ramyun.
+I’m enjoying these relaxing weekends and being outside in the warmer weather.

+Based on the evidence above, should I even be surprised that I’ve gained weight?
 I read an article that we shouldn’t worry about gaining weight during the coronavirus pandemic.
 It said that will only add more stress to our lives.
 That exercise doesn’t really do much (running 30minutes only burns 260 calories, which at that point you can cut down on a muesli bar).
 It focused on diet, health and portion control.
+Maybe I need to start tracking my meals, eat no carbs for dinner and try to eat non-processed foods as much as possible.

 Saturday was the usual – studying, reading, baking (banana bread again) and a trip to Trader Joe’s at night.